kushalmudel/PrestaShop-Playwright/README.md

 # PrestaShop Playwright E2E Test Suite

-End-to-end (E2E) test automation for the PrestaShop demo using Playwright and the Page Object Model (POM).
+End-to-end (E2E) test automation for the PrestaShop demo using Playwright and the Page Object Model.

 ## Prerequisites